How-To Creole

 Pronunciation Guide

-Haitian Creole only uses the grave accent mark .
-It looks like a small line that is slanted to the left: (`).
+Standard Haitian Creole orthography uses only the grave accent mark.
+It looks like a small line that slants to the left: (`).

 This lesson will show you how to pronounce letters with the grave accent mark.